ExaWorks/psij-python/README-dev.md

 ### Building the Themed Documentation

-This builds the themed version of the docs as well as the web site.
+This builds the themed version of the docs as well as the website.
 The steps
 are:

 1. Make sure you have the dependencies installed: